LauraSanders/Getting-and-Cleaning-Data/codebook.md

 - Its activity label.
 - An identifier of the subject who carried out the experiment.

-Section 1.
-Merge the training and the test sets to create one data set.

 After setting the source directory for the files, read into tables the data located in